alamin147/task-management/README.md

   - Create and manage projects
   - Add, edit, delete tasks
   - Create mini-tasks within tasks
+  - Upload images to mini-tasks with preview functionality
   - Share projects with other users
-  - Reorder the tasks
+  - Reorder the tasks using drag and drop
+  - Duplicate tasks with all associated data
-  - Customize task status and priority
+  - Customize task status (Completed, Pending, In Progress) and priority
+  - Filter tasks by priority and status
-  - Manage their profile and preferences
+  - Manage their profile with photo upload and bio
+  - View task analytics and completion rates

+- 👑 **Admin users can:**
+  - Access comprehensive admin dashboard
+  - View system-wide analytics with interactive charts
+  - Manage all users (promote/demote roles)
+  - Suspend or activate user accounts
+  - View detailed user statistics and task completion rates
+  - Monitor platform performance and user activity

 ---

 ## 📷 Screenshots / Demo

 > The application includes multiple key sections:
 > -

 ---